mavillez/Oblivion/docs/source/scripts.rst

 Acknowledgements
 ---------------

-Scripts for GPAW and Dalton provided by Alfredo Palace Carvalho, U. Évora.
+Scripts for GPAW and Dalton were provided by Alfredo Palace Carvalho, U. Évora.